losttype/blog.losttype.com/src/2014-09-15-field-trip-amsterdam.md

 Check back here soon for more updates!

-P.S Thanks to [Cade Cran](http://cadecran.com) and [Neil Secretario](http://neilsecretario.com/) for this year’s logo and lettering, respectively!
+P.S.
+Thanks to [Cade Cran](http://cadecran.com) and [Neil Secretario](http://neilsecretario.com/) for this year’s logo and lettering, respectively!